 Bribery and Corruption

-This requires that employees, self-employed agents, contractors and directors must not directly or indirectly either offer, promise or give a bribe (active bribery) or request, agree to receive or accept a bribe (passive bribery).
+This requires that employees, Customer Experience Managers, contractors and directors must not directly or indirectly either offer, promise or give a bribe (active bribery) or request, agree to receive or accept a bribe (passive bribery).
 It also states that it is not acceptable to threaten or retaliate against another individual who has refused to commit a bribery offence or who has raised concerns under this policy or to otherwise engage in any other activity that might lead to a breach of this policy.

 No Political Donations